P\'olya Urn Schemes with Infinitely Many Colors: Introduction

 A replacement matrix is said to be \emph{balanced}, if the row sums are constant.
-In that case the asymptotic behavior of the proportion of balls of different colors will be same if we change the replacement matrix $R$ by $R/s$ where $s$ is the row sum.
-Note that the later matrix is a \emph{stochastic matrix} and hence the entries are not necessarily non-negative integers.
-Since we will be interested mostly in the asymptotic behavior of the configuration of a balanced urn model, so without loss of any generality, we assume that the replacement matrix $R$ is a stochastic matrix.
-In that case it is also customary to assume that $U_0$ is a probability distribution on the set of colors, which is to be interpreted as the probability distribution of the selected color of the first ball drawn from the urn.
-Note in this case the entries of $U_n$ indexed by the colors are no longer the number of balls of that color, but $U_n/\left(n+1\right)$ is the probability mass function associated with the the probability distribution of the color of the $\left(n+1\right)^{\mbox{th}}$ selected ball.
-In other words, if $Z_n$ is the color of the ball selected at the $\left(n+1\right)^{\text{th}}$ draw then
+In this case, after every draw a constant number of balls are added to the urn.
+For such an urn, a standard technique is to divide each entry of the replacement matrix by the constant row sum, thus without loss, one may assume that the row sums are all $1$.
+In that case, it is also customary to assume $U_0$ as a probability distribution on the set of colors, which is to be interpreted as the probability distribution of the selected color of the first ball drawn from the urn.
+Note in this case the entries of $U_n = \left(U_{n,1},U_{n,2}\ldots, U_{n,K}\right)$ are no longer the number of balls of different colors, instead the entries of $U_n/\left(n+1\right)$ are the proportion of balls of various different colors.
+We will refer to it as the (random) configuration of the urn.
+It is useful noting here that the random probability mass function $U_n/\left(n+1\right)$ represents the probability distribution of the random color of the $\left(n+1\right)$-th selected ball given the $n$-th configuration of the urn.
+In other words, if $Z_n$ is the color of the ball selected at the $\left(n+1\right)$-th draw then

-We can now consider a Markov chain with state space as the set of colors, the transition matrix as $R$ and starting distribution as $U_0$.
+Since $R$ is a stochastic matrix and $U_0$ a probability distribution on the set of colors, we can now consider a Markov chain on the set of colors with transition matrix $R$ and initial distribution $U_0$.
 We call such a chain, a chain associated with the urn model and vice-versa.
-In other words given a balanced urn model we can associate with it a unique Markov chain on the set of colors and conversely given a Markov chain on a finite state space there is an associated urn model with balls of colors indexed by the state space.
+In other words, given a balanced urn model we can associate with it a unique Markov chain on the set of colors and conversely given a Markov chain there is an associated urn model with colors indexed by the state space.
+It is well known \cite{Gouet, Svante1, maulik1, maulik2, DasMau11} that the asymptotic properties of a balanced urn model with finitely many colors are often related to the qualitative properties of this associated Markov chain on the finite state space.

+The above formulation can now easily be generalized for infinitely many colors.
+More precisely, given any set $S$ indexing the colors, a stochastic matrix $R$ on $S$ and an initial configuration $U_0$, one can define a process $\left(U_n\right)_{n \geq 0}$ by the equation \eqref{Equ:Basic-Recurssion} and \eqref{Equ:Choise-Mass-Function}.
+When $S$ is infinite we will call such a process an \emph{urn model with infinitely many colors}.
+In this paper, we study such a process when $S = \Zbold^d$ and $R$ is the transition matrix of a bounded increment random walk on $\Zbold^d$.
+This is a novel generalization of the P\'olya urn scheme which combines perhaps the two most classical models in probability theory, namely the urn model and the random walk.